jboinembalome/VBScript-Project-for-Beginner/README.md

 Or

-- Add the following code inside "<head>" element in HTML file:
+- Add the following code inside the head element in HTML file:
     <meta http-equiv="x-ua-compatible" content="IE=10">